Iron mining in the United States: Colonial

 England.
-The manufacture of iron from ore apparently began in 1622, in what is now Chesterfield County, Virginia, but was halted when American Indians killed everyone in the establishment.
-John Winthrop, Jr. established an iron furnace at Braintree, Massachusetts, which started making iron in 1644, but closed when it ran out of nearby ore in 1647.
+The manufacturing of iron from ore likely began in 1622, in what is now Chesterfield County, Virginia, but was halted when American Indians killed everyone in the establishment.
+John Winthrop, Jr. established an iron furnace at Quincy, Massachusetts (then part of Braintree, Massachusetts), which started making iron in 1644, but closed when it ran out of nearby ore in 1647.
 A more successful effort was established at Saugus, Massachusetts.

 Iron production in the 1700s was done with charcoal, of which American forests could provide a seemingly endless supply.
 Numerous small iron mines supplied iron furnaces scattered throughout the colonies in the 1700s.
 Bog iron ore common around the Chesapeake Bay fed numerous iron furnaces in Maryland and Virginia set up to export to Britain.

 Early republic

 Although the bog iron ores mined in colonial days were widespread, the deposits were also small, and quickly exhausted.
 In the late 1700s the iron furnaces moved away from the bog iron ore of the coastal swamps, to larger iron ore deposits further inland.
 Inland locations also allowed the furnaces to be closer to sources of limestone, which was used as a flux in iron smelting.
 The proximity to larger ore deposits favored larger, more permanent iron smelters.

 Most US iron mining before 1850 took place in eastern Pennsylvania, New York, and northern New Jersey.
 New Jersey's principal iron ore district, at Randolph, began mining in 1710.
 The Cornwall iron mine, the largest iron-producer in Pennsylvania, began mining in 1740.
 The Adirondack district of New York began mining in 1775.

 Starting about 1820, coke from coal replaced charcoal as the fuel and reducing agent in iron furnaces.
 Coke has a higher crushing strength than charcoal, allowing larger smelting furnaces.
 Because iron and steel-making at the time consumed more coal than iron ore, the steel mills moved closer to the coal mines to minimize transportation costs.
 Although later overshadowed by production from the Lake Superior mines, iron ore mining in New Jersey and New York continued until the 1960s.
 Iron mining in Pennsylvania ended in 1973.